Chart Color Schemes

 Rosewood has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to affect this region: South East Queensland Intermodal Terminal Capacity.
-Other key projects include Ebenezer Regional Industrial Area, Cunningham Highway Upgrade from Yamanto Interchange to Ebenezer Creek (including Amberley Interchange), and Ipswich Better Bus Network.
-The following details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+One major project identified by AreaSearch is expected to affect this region.
+Key projects include South East Queensland Intermodal Terminal Capacity, Ebenezer Regional Industrial Area, Cunningham Highway Upgrade - Yamanto Interchange to Ebenezer Creek (including Amberley Interchange), and Ipswich Better Bus Network.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.